Welcome to the Rose City Acupuncture blog!

 1) To the left are the “top articles” that people read the most.

-2) Use the SEARCH bar (upper left) to seek for something you’re curious about.
+2) Use the SEARCH bar (left column) to seek for something you’re curious about.

-3) Join my mailing list: About 1 mass email a year – plus updates about my upcoming book as they occur.
+3) Join my mailing list: 2-3 emails a year – plus updates about my upcoming book as they occur.
 I dislike spam just as much as you do, I promise!
-I’ll only send you infrequent, real announcements about publishing dates, etc.
+I’ll only send you infrequent, real announcements.

 Subscribe